RareSkills/blog/zero-knowledge-programming-language/zero-knowledge-programming-language.md

 A more interesting example is moving money around in a cryptocurrency like zcash.
 Each transaction to move money is a state transition, which itself is a computation.
 The public output is the total supply (which doesn’t change modulo miner rewards).
 The encrypted input is the balance transfer between addresses.

 Since zero knowledge proofs are just computations, they very naturally lend themselves to being described with programming languages.
-Remember the programatic description of the multiplication algorithm from earlier?
+Remember the programmatic description of the multiplication algorithm from earlier?
 That can be conveniently represented in a traditional programing language that will compile it into “moon math” behind the scenes.

 Without further ado, here is the list of zero knowledge programming languages.